Moving to Houston in 2026

 Another important consideration is sales tax.
 In Houston, it is 8.25%, which is higher than many other states.
 This means that shopping here costs a little more because of the tax surcharge.
 However, even with these costs, the lack of income tax makes the city an attractive place to live, especially for those who want to keep more of their hard earned money.

-Tax Type Houston California New York National Avg.
+Tax Type Houston / Texas California New York U.S. Avg.

 Economy